 Rust stains are some of the most difficult stains to remove from clothes.
 It takes time and patience and, unfortunately, sometimes it is impossible.
-But give these these tips a good try before giving up!
+But give these tips a good try before giving up!

-How to Remove Rust Stains from Washable Clothes
+Rust Stains on Washable Clothes

 The remover ingredients combine with the iron and loosen it from the fabric, then hold it in suspension in the wash water.
 The compounds are poisonous if ingested, extremely toxic and can burn skin and damage appliance finishes.
 Use them carefully according to the manufacturers' directions, and rinse the clothes thoroughly.
 Any acid remaining in the fibers deteriorates fabrics so add a second rinse.